 Nightlife in Prague

-Prague has a bit of everything to suit just about every taste – from dancing, to live music, comedy, and place for those that just want to enjoy a few beers in the company of new friends or old ones.
+Nightlife in Prague offers a bit of everything to suit just about every taste.
+From dancing, to live music, comedy, and place for those that just want to enjoy a few beers in the company of new friends or old.

-For that reason, no single nightlife guide to Prague could ever hope to be comprehensive, but we’re going to do our best to outline a sample of what’s on offer.
+So for that reason, no single nightlife guide to Prague could ever hope to be fully comprehensive.
+Having said that, we’re going to do our best to outline a sample of what’s on offer.

-Czech’s love to drink beer, and you’ll find no shortage of bars in just about every part of the city, many open until the early hours and lively all the way through the night.
-It’s worth remembering that in some bars, the bartender will eagerly replace a nearly finished beer without even checking in – so make it clear if you’ve had enough for the night.
+Czech’s love to drink beer, and you’ll find no shortage of bars in just about every part of the city.
+Many of then remain open until the early hours and lively all through the night.
+Also, It’s worth remembering that in some bars, the bartender will eagerly replace a nearly finished beer without even checking.
+So make it clear if you’ve had enough for the night.

-Prague has plenty of nightclubs catering to all tastes of music – some with a purely local crowd, while other – especially those around tourist hotspots like Old Town Square and Wenceslas Square – have a more foreign crowd.
+Prague has plenty of nightclubs catering to all tastes of music.
+Some with a purely local crowd, while others, especially those around tourist hot-spots like Old Town Square and Wenceslas Square, have a more foreign crowd.

 The city’s live music scene is thriving, with folk, rock, electro and even more obscure genres all catered to.

 Jazz Dock has world class jazz acts every week.
-Karlin Forum has regular rock acts and is well regarded for its great acoustics, while MeetFactory is known for great contemporary art exhibitions during the day and equally quirky music performances by night.
-Finally, during the summer, Bajkazyl – the bike shop turned art space – has free live performances several times a week.
+Another venue is the Karlin Forum has regular rock acts and is well regarded for its great acoustics.
+Also the venue known as MeetFactory is known for great contemporary art exhibitions during the day and equally quirky music performances by night.
+Finally, during the summer, Bajkazyl which is a bike shop turned art space, has free live performances several times a week.